Centigrade/ngtx/docs/HARNESSES.md

 ## Use Component Test-APIs (aka "Component Harnesses")

-Although being "DRY" is something absolutely normal in production code, this is often not true in testing code.
-But fact is, the same reasons behind us writing DRY code in production, should urge us to maintaining DRY in testing code as well.
+Staying ["DRY"](https://en.wikipedia.org/wiki/Don't_repeat_yourself) is a standard best practice that every software developer should follow in their projects.
+This is often hard to do when it comes to Angular testing code.
+But fact is, the same reasons behind us writing DRY code in production code, should urge us to be DRY in testing code as well.

 ngtx is featuring a concept that is also known as `Component Harnesses`.
 Harnesses are an abstraction of the component-under-test against the test suite that actually performs the tests.
 This way tests use a well-defined API rather than search the component's template for semantic stuff that might change in future.